Vietnam.vn - Nền tảng quảng bá Việt Nam

 In her opening remarks, Ms. Ramla Khalidi, UNDP Resident Representative in Vietnam, emphasized the significance of the Universal Declaration of Human Rights, which recognizes the dignity and equal rights of all individuals, including transgender people.

-Ms. Ramla Khalidi emphasized: “The principle of non-discrimination enshrined in international human rights treaties such as the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), both ratified by Vietnam in 1982, is very important to protect the rights of transgender people.
+Ms. Ramla Khalidi emphasized: “The principle of non-discrimination enshrined in international human rights treaties such as the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), both of which were ratified by Vietnam in 1982, is very important to protect the rights of transgender people.

 Achieving the Sustainable Development Goals (SDGs) will not be possible without transgender inclusion, in line with the core principle of Agenda 2023: Leaving no one behind”.